amirabbasja/Mutual-Fund-Evaluation/README.md

 * rft: This is the monthly risk-free rate for month t.
 This is a standard measure used in finance to represent the return on an investment that is considered risk free, such as a short-term government bond.
 In this case, it is sourced from the DFO data file.
 * T: This represents the total number of months being considered in the study, which is twelve months.

-Also rho can be calculated as below:
+Also, rho can be calculated as below:

 ![alt text](https://latex.codecogs.com/svg.image?%5Crho=%5Cfrac%7BLn(E(1&plus;rb))-Ln(E(1&plus;rft))%7D%7BVar(Ln(1&plus;rb))%7D)

 Where: